mickgraham/meta-front-end-developer-professional-certificate/4. HTML and CSS in Depth/README.md

-# Course syllabus: HTML and CSS in Depth
+# HTML and CSS in Depth

 To take this course, you don't need any developer experience, but you must be eager to get started with coding.